jamesscottbrown/abc-sysbio/README.md

 be installed if full use of abc-sysbio is required.

+You can then install in the usual way by downloading the code, changing directory, and running ``python setup.py install``.

 # Linux installation

 If custom installation is required then replace ``<dir>`` with the full path to a location.
 This will be the location containing lib and bin directories (usually ``/usr/local`` by default).